-- On 13 December 2006, neutron monitors around the world had different asymptotic cones recording cosmic rays which came in general from different parts of the sky - Due to their different cut-off rigidity as well as to their different asymptotic cones, the neutron monitors of the worldwide network recorded the GLE with different intensity.
-The enhancement was recorded bigger at sub-polar stations. - The neutron monitors asymptotic directions of viewing obtained on the basis of Tsyganenko 1989 in combination with the NM-BANGLE Model ([17]) give possible analytical explanations to differences between neutron monitors recordings during GLE70.
+- On 13 December 2006, neutron monitors around the world had different asymptotic cones recording cosmic rays which came in general from different parts of the sky. - Due to their different cut-off rigidities as well as to their different asymptotic cones, the neutron monitors of the worldwide network recorded the GLE with different intensity.
+The enhancement was recorded bigger at sub-polar stations. - The neutron monitors asymptotic directions of viewing obtained on the basis of Tsyganenko 1989 in combination with the NM-BANGLE model give possible analytical explanations to differences between neutron monitors recordings during GLE70.

-Concluding, one should emphasize the importance of the existence of a worldwide network of neutron monitors in studying solar proton events recorded at ground level.
-Moreover real-time technology provides such a network with the capability of continuous cosmic ray recordings as well as realtime calculation and on line distribution of the values of several primary proton flux parameters by applying suitable models.
+Concluding, the importance of the existence of a world-wide network of neutron monitors in studying solar proton events recorded at ground level, should be emphasized.
+Moreover real-time technology provides such a network with the capability of continuous cosmic ray recordings as well as real-time calculation and on line distribution of the values of several primary proton flux parameters by applying suitable models.